 Although anyone can suffer the damaging effects of an animal attack, children and the elderly are most susceptible to suffering severe, even life-threatening injuries.
 Because of their small size, children most often suffer serious injuries to the face, throat and neck area.
 The elderly, who are more frail than younger adults, are more likely to suffer from broken hips, wrists, arms and other broken bones.

 Regardless of the victim’s age, the effects of a dog bite can be life-changing.
-Our Cincinnati lawyers can help make sure you have the full amount of compensation you need to recover from your injuries or losses after a dog bite.
+Our Cincinnati lawyers in your area can help make sure you have the full amount of compensation you need to recover from your injuries or losses after a dog bite.

 Recovering Fair Compensation